NexStops

 3.3 Route data

 Data: stops entered, optimized order, completion status, trip duration.
 Purpose: route optimization and history.
 Legal basis: Art.
 6(1)(b).
-Retention: until account deletion; cleaned together with GPS retention.
+Retention: until account deletion.

 3.4 Cargo documents (photos, signatures, ePOD/eCMR)